zMachine-0/inviter-bot/README.md

 ### `/inviteleaderboard`

-Displays the **top inviters in the server**.
+Shows the **top 10 inviters** in the server.

-Shows:
+Displays for each user:

 * invite count
-* joins
+* total joins
-* leaves
+* total leaves
-* rejoins
+* rejoin count

 ---

 ### `/vanitycheck`

-Checks if the server has a **vanity invite URL**.
+Checks whether the server has a vanity invite URL and shows it if it does.

 ---

 ### `/ping`

-Shows bot latency.
+Shows the bot's current WebSocket latency.

 ---

-# Admin Commands
+## Admin Commands

 Requires **Administrator permission**.

 ### `/invitelogs`

-Sets a channel for invite event logs.
+Sets a channel to log invite events in.

 Example: